bjarkithordarson/T-220-VLN2/README.md

 | FeedmePizza | PizzaIsMylife420 | Has 6900 amount of loyalty points |
 | Dade | vinna1234 | Has 5500 amount of loyalty points |

+## Functionality
+### Requirements
+We believe all minimum requirements have been met.
+### Additional functionality
+#### Loyalty Points
+Users earn loyalty points when orders are made.
+Certain products (merch) can only be bought using Loyalty Points.
+#### Crust Inspector
+Pizza crusts can be inspected by hovering over the pizza picture.
+Crust lovers rejoyce!
+#### Fully customizable offers
+Offers are fully customizable.
+An offer consists of an Offer object, which has one or more OfferTemplates.
+When an offer is added to the cart, an OfferInstance is created according to the OfferTemplates specified in the Offer.
+#### CSS written by us
+We took the chance to deepen our CSS knowledge by struggling through *so many* flex boxes.
+It may not be the most optimal CSS, but we love the final product and the experience it gave us.
+#### Fully implemented admin

+## If we had more time
+### No JavaScript
+There is partially (50-ish %) implemented functionality to make the whole website work without JavaScript.
+### Deployment
+We thought about deploying the app for fun.
+We might.
+The lair.pizza domain is available by the way ;)

+## Stats
+Cups of coffees: 40
+Cans of monster: 15
+Pizzas eaten: 2
+Hours worked: 150
+Number of AI-generated dragon images: All of them.

 ## Links